Diversity and Inclusion

 This program allows for professionals to speak directly to the student body about their future endeavors.
 Through this program, the Department of Diversity at Cumberlands has established professional relationships where job shadowing, UC Engage, and recommendation opportunities benefit the students who participate.
 Professionals divulge significant information including their testimonies, the good, the bad, and the ugly of their professions while giving the students a Q & A session toward the end.

-Open Windows will act as a “safe place” where students can come and express themselves based on societal events.
+Table Talks will act as a “safe place” where students can come and express themselves based on societal events.
 Whether it is social inequalities or injustices experienced personally or in society, this forum will be a platform from which all opinions and perspectives will be taken into an account without judgement.
 Emotions, personal objections, etc. will be given the floor to enable open and honest discussions so that each and every individual is valued.